mmcmaster-au/avswitch/README.md

 Assuming one of the inner layers is used for power rails, the impedence controlled traces are constrained to the top copper layer only.

+## ESD
+This [Hackaday](https://hackaday.com/2025/06/19/hacker-tactic-esd-diodes/) article convinced me to add extra ESD protection on all external signals (eg. all RCA connectors and the USB connector)

+This document [OnSemi AND8424/D Unidirectional versus Bidirectional Protection](https://www.mouser.com/pdfdocs/AND8424-D.PDF) explains the difference between unidirectional and biderectional TVS diodes.
+For the video signals (-1V <= signal <= 1V) bidirectional protection is needed.
+Unidirectional is sufficient for the USB CC signals connected to the arduino ADC.

+For the video signals individual TVS diodes will be used to ease PCB routing.
+The part needs to be low capacitance (<= 5pF), SOD-323 package, 3.3V standoff voltage `Vwm`, 4V Breakdown voltage `Vbr`. eg. SMC SD03LCC

+The USB CC lines connected to the arduino need 5V unidirectional protection, use SRV05-4 in SOT23-6 package (multiple suppliers).